mlefkon/nas-forwarder-vpn/README.md

 - You need to remember it's IP address
 - Web browsers warn that the connection is insecure
-- The the port must be added to the URL
+- The port must be appended to the URL

-With a domain name, the security message will be eliminated and you won't have to type the ports each time.
+With a domain name, the security message will be eliminated and you won't have to type the port each time.

 ### Get a Domain Name

-  Link your new cloud server's IP address (from above) to a domain name via a registar (eg. [Hetzner](https://www.hetzner.com/domainregistration), [GoDaddy](https://www.godaddy.com)).
+  Link your new cloud server's IP address to a domain name via a registar (eg. [Hetzner](https://www.hetzner.com/domainregistration), [GoDaddy](https://www.godaddy.com)).

   In the example below (for a Synology NAS), these sub-domains are used: